 You’re suffering from contact dermatitis

 Contact dermatitis is a reaction that occurs when the skin comes in contact with certain substances that irritate it, causing skin inflammation.
 This could be something that’s in your panty liners or sanitary pads.
-Sanitary towels contain all kinds of substances to make them lovely smelling, super absorbing and pristine white.
-These chemicals can lead to irritations, which show as itching, redness, a scaly skin, a burning sensation, bumps or blisters.
+Sanitary pads contain all kinds of substances to make them lovely smelling, leak proof, super absorbing and pristine white.
+This can lead to irritations, which show as itching, redness, a scaly skin, a burning sensation, bumps or blisters.
 In most cases this is called irritant contact dermatitis.
 Allergic contact dermatitis, when people have become allergic to a certain material, is less common.

 Step one, of course, is avoiding the irritant.
 First off, try a different make of sanitary pads, at least some which are hypoallergenic and unperfumed.
 Doesn’t help?
 Then it might be a good idea to visit a GP to see what could be the cause.